2019 Global T20 Canada

-The 2019 Global T20 Canada was the second edition of the Global T20 Canada, a 20-over professional cricket tournament, played at the CAA Centre, Brampton, Ontario.
+The 2019 Global T20 Canada was the second edition of the Global T20 Canada, a professional Twenty20 cricket tournament that was played at the CAA Centre, Brampton in Ontario, Canada.
 It started on 25 July 2019, and concluded with the final on 11 August 2019.
-It was slightly later in the calendar than the previous tournament, to avoid clashing with the 2019 Cricket World Cup.
-Vancouver Knights are the defending champions.
+It was slightly later in the calendar than the previous edition of the tournament, to avoid clashing with the 2019 Cricket World Cup.
+Vancouver Knights were the defending champions.
 A new team named New York Legends were announced to replace Cricket West Indies B Team.
 However, the idea was later cancelled, and the Brampton Wolves were named as the sixth franchise team in June 2019.

 On 26 July 2019, the start of the match between Montreal Tigers and Winnipeg Hawks was delayed by 90 minutes due to a bomb threat, when a suspicious package was found in the venue.
 The package was removed, with the match being reduced to twelve overs per side.

 The final, between the Winnipeg Hawks and the Vancouver Knights, finished in a tie.
 Winnipeg Hawks won the match in the Super Over, to win their first title.